Speak white

 The expression speak white is used to order someone to speak English.
-With racial undertones, this imperative phraseme was mainly used during the 20th century against French-speaking Canadians.
-It was adopted in Quebec nationalist literature and notably served as the title of a famous poem written by Michèle Lalonde in 1968.
+With racial undertones, this imperative phraseme was claimed to have been mainly used during the 20th century against French-speaking Canadians.
+The insult was adopted in Quebec nationalist literature and notably served as the title of a famous poem written by Michèle Lalonde in 1968.

 Historical usage of the expression

-According to a widely circulated story, the first known use of the expression speak white dates back to October 12, 1889.
-During debates in the House of Commons of Canada, anglophone MPs allegedly shouted "Speak White!" at francophone MP Henri Bourassa.
-However, according to Canadian anglophone journalist William Johnson, this account is a myth.
+The first reported use of the expression speak white is claimed to date back to October 12, 1889.
+During debates in the House of Commons of Canada, anglophone MPs would have shouted "Speak White!" at francophone MP Henri Bourassa.
+However, according to Canadian anglophone journalist William Johnson, Bourassa had not been elected at that time, and records of a controversial speech he made on the subject of the Boer War, where he was shouted at by MPs show that he was speaking English and no one used that phrase against him.
 Quebec francophone linguist Gabriel Martin concurs with this interpretation.
-According to him, the expression speak white is attested in Canada starting in the 1920s and its usage intensified during the 1942 conscription crisis:
+According to him, the expression speak white is attested in Canada starting in the 1920s and its usage intensified during the 1944 conscription crisis:

 During the Second World War, debates over mandatory military service deepened the divide between the country's two major linguistic communities.
 While anglophones were largely in favor of conscription, francophones generally opposed it.
 In this context the expression speak white became increasingly common in military circles, often hurled at those contemptuously referred to as zombies or frogs.
 In 1942, Quebec minister René Chaloult repeatedly denounced the presence of signs bearing the words Speak White in certain areas under Canadian naval control.

 According to the linguist, testimonies from francophone Canadians reporting being told to speak white stretch into the 1980s, although the expression has become marginal in the 21st century.

-On March 7, 2007, journalist Larry Zolf published an article entitled "Speak White" on the CBC News website, stating that in his childhood in Winnipeg, anglophones would often shout "Speak white!" at his mother when she spoke to him in Yiddish.
-In the same article, Zolf also criticized then Liberal Party candidate Stéphane Dion—who is francophone—by addressing the same "speak white" insult to him.
+On March 7, 2007, conservative journalist Larry Zolf wrote an article entitled "Speak White" published on the CBC News website, claiming that in his childhood in Winnipeg, Canadians would often shout "Speak white!" at his mother when she spoke to him in Yiddish.
+In the same article, Zolf criticized then Liberal Party candidate Stéphane Dion—who is francophone—by addressing the same "speak white" insult to Dion.